Summer promo! Book now and get 20% off if we start your project by August 31st!

 • Villain redemption arcs fueled by romantic love

-Note that I'm open to read a far wider field of genres for authenticity reads than listed for line and copy editing.
+Note that I'm open to read a far wider range of genres for authenticity reads than listed for line and copy editing.

 Rates

-I factor most of my billing using a weighted blend of per-word and hourly rates, adhering to industry standards.
+I factor most of my billing using a weighted blend of per-word and hourly rates, adhering to industry standards, so every project is different.

 Line Editing